bschwand/filament_winder/README.md

  ### Sim gnuplot mode
   is invoked with -m s.
 In this mode, a list of coordinates is output which show the filament path.
-The parameters d, L, N are mandatory; p, a, s and c are optional and have sane default values.
+The parameters d, L, N are mandatory; p, a, s, f, F and c are optional and have sane default values.
   The coordinates are constrained by a height of 360.
 Any path with coordinates outside the vertical limits are wrapped around.
 This produces a map showing the filament path